aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/protection-and-unprotection/check-password-to-modify-using-aspose-cells/_index.md

 ### **Console Output**

-Here is the Console Output of the above sample code after loading the [source Excel](5112232.xlsx) file.
+Here is the console output of the above sample code after loading the [source Excel](5112232.xlsx) file.

 {{< highlight java >}}
 Is 567 correct Password to modify: False